szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 If you are given additional messages to allow VSCode to access your account, click through to allow.

 Lastly, you will want to give your repository a name.
-In VSCode at the top, you should say a text field window for typing the name of your repository.
+In VSCode at the top, you should see a text field window for typing the name of your repository.
 Give it whatever name you want, and click `Publish to public repository`.

 Afterwards, you should see a message that says `Successfully published to GitHub` in the lower right corner of VSCode.
-(If you also receive a message to `periodically run got fetch`, you can just say no for now.)
+(If you also receive a message to `periodically run git fetch`, you can just say no for now.)

 ![Successfully Published](/images/github_published.png)